Drawings by migrant children who were in detention show them in cages

 Breaking News Emails

-The incoming president of the American Academy of Pediatrics said Wednesday that children should not be held in detention centers after she toured Customs and Border Protection facilities last week.
+EL PASO, Texas — Migrant children should not be held in detention centers, the incoming president of the American Academy of Pediatrics said Wednesday after touring Customs and Border Protection facilities last week.

 “Children do not belong in Customs and Border Protection facilities, or in any detention facilities,” Dr. Sara Goza told NBC News.
 “No amount of time spent in these facilities is safe for children.”